‘Ukraine can be a tipping point’ for ridding the world of landmines

 London-born Duley has been criss-crossing the globe for more than two decades, taking photographs of people dealing with the consequences of war.
 Since 2015, he’s made between 20-30 visits to Ukraine alone.
 Among his subjects are landmine survivors and their carers, mine clearance personnel, prosthetic technicians, and farmers whose land is littered with mines.

-In Ukraine, an estimated 30% of land is thought to be contaminated with landmines and unexploded ordnance such as grenades.
+In Ukraine, up to 30% of land is thought to be contaminated with landmines and unexploded ordnance such as grenades.
 It is now the most heavily mined country in the world.
 “Ukraine [mine contamination] is on a scale that I’ve never seen before,” says Duley.

 This week, the photographer is in Lausanne to speak at the high-level Ukraine Mine Action ConferenceExternal link co-hosted by Switzerland and Ukraine.
 The aim is to coordinate international support for demining efforts in the Eastern European country.
-To mark the event, an exhibition of Duley’s photographs of anti-personnel mines he’s collected over time is showing in the Swiss city until the end of October.
+To mark the event, an exhibition of Duley’s photographs of mines he’s collected over time is showing in the Swiss city until the end of October.

 A human connection ‘that nobody else has’